devschool-rocks/www/articles/why-devschool-teaches-ruby-and-ruby-on-rails.md

 We have been asked many times why it is that we love Ruby and use it to teach students web development and programming principles and algorithms.
 The answer is a single word - Simplicity.

-Web development is very much not simple.
+Web development is very much not a simple endeavor.
 It is by its very nature a complex beast to wrangle.
 Programming is also full of mind-bending new paradigms and idioms that are unknown outside of the geekdom.
 And if you want to get into Computer Science and things like memory management, data structures, and algorithms, well that is also the antithesis of simple.

 ## Teaching something complex starts with simple steps